gameshowstudio/gameshowstudio.github.io/index.md

 ## New Version Out Now

-Game Show Studio 2.1 is now available on the App Store.
-Versions 2.0 and 2.1 delivered many new features that help you create a more exciting game show experience.
+Game Show Studio 2.2 is now available on the App Store.
+Versions 2.0 through 2.2 delivered many new features that help you create a more exciting game show experience.
 New features include:

 * [Question sets](/updates/#question-sets) built into the app,
 * A more dynamic [TV display](/updates/#television-display-options),